sayam56/sayam56/README.md

-- 🔭 I’m currently working on Growing My Tech Start-Up
+- 🔭 I’m currently looking for opportunities to work as Test Automation Engineer
-- 🌱 I’m currently learning Three.js
+- 🌱 I’m currently learning Cypress
-- 👯 I’m looking to collaborate on Flutter, Laravel, MERN and ThreeJS
+- 👯 I’m looking to collaborate on Flutter, Laravel, MERN.
-- 🤔 I’m looking for help with ThreeJS
+- 🤔 I’m looking for help with Cypress
 - 💬 Ask me about Anything
 - ⚡ Fun fact: I might be a musician too